 The Board maintains responsibility for oversight of risks that may affect the Company.
 The Board discharges this duty primarily through its standing committees and also considers risk in its strategic planning for the Company and in its consideration of acquisitions.
 The Board engages in discussions about risk at each quarterly meeting, where it receives reports from its committees, as applicable, about the risk oversight activities within their respective areas of responsibility.
-Specifically, the Audit Committee (i) receives reports from and discusses with management, our internal audit team, and our independent registered public accounting firm all major risk exposures (whether financial, operating or otherwise), (ii) reviews the Company's policies with respect to risk assessment and enterprise risk management, including with respect to cybersecurity risks, and (iii) oversees compliance with legal and regulatory requirements and our ethics program, including our Code of Business Conduct and Ethics.
-In addition, the Nominating and Corporate Governance Committee oversees the corporate governance principles and governance structures that contribute to successful risk oversight and management.
-The CHCM Committee oversees certain risks associated with compensation policies and practices, as discussed below.
+In coordination with the Audit Committee, the Board reviews the Company's enterprise risk management with the Company's senior leaders, with a focus on those risks that have the highest probability and greatest impact to the Company.
+In addition, the Company maintains a Compliance Steering Committee, which includes all members of the Company's executive leadership team, as well as leaders of key functional areas, such as compliance, supply chain and information technology.
+The Compliance Steering Committee meets on a quarterly basis to review enterprise risks, as well as related mitigation efforts, and management provides regular updates to the Board on significant matters that are discussed at such meetings.

 The Audit, Nominating and Corporate Governance and CHCM Committees each make full reports to the Board of Directors at each regularly scheduled meeting regarding each committee's considerations and actions, and risk considerations are presented to and discussed with the Board by management as part of strategic planning sessions and when considering potential acquisitions.
+Further details regarding the roles of the Board's standing committees with respect to risk oversight are set forth below.